josephh/cheats/javascript/react/next-gen-js.md

 ```
 ## Primitives and references in JS
 Primitives in JS: Boolean, String, Number, Null, Undefined.
 Assignment of a primitive value means the actual value is copied from one variable to another, e.g. var y = 3, z = y; // y and z are variables to 3, reassigning the y variable to another number won't affect z.
-Object and arrays are references types.
+Object and arrays are REFERENCE types.
 So if one variable is assigned the object referenced stored in another variable, all that gets copied is the pointer to that object.
 The 'spread' operator is very helpful in this case to clone or copy all the properties from one object to a new one.

 ```javascript
 var person = {name: 'jack'};